Professional Experience for Public Health Graduate Students

 - Promote evidence-based practice in the next generation of public health professionals

-- Co-author a published an scientific report or poster
+- Co-author a scientific report or poster

 - Interview a student yourself for the best match